 Whether or not ablation is an appropriate treatment depends on where the tumor is located and what other structures, such as nerves or blood vessels, might be affected by the needle passing through them on its way to the tumor.
 The key is knowing what we can do safely with a minimal amount of risk to surrounding normal tissues.

-Ross A. Christensen, M.D., is an interventional radiologist at Scripps Memorial Hospital La Jolla.
-For more information or to schedule an appointment, please call 1-800-SCRIPPS 1-800-727-4777.
+This Scripps Health and Wellness information was provided by Ross A. Christensen, MD, an interventional radiologist at Scripps Memorial Hospital La Jolla.